Department Computer Science

 Aeneas is an energy optimization framework for Android that provides a minimalistic programming model where acceptable program behavioral settings are abstracted as knobs and application-specific optimization goals --- such as meeting an energy budget --- are crystallized as rewards.
 Aeneas is powered by a stochastic optimizer that adaptively and intelligently select the reward-optimal knob setting through a form of reinforcement learning.

-- Anthony Canino, Yu David Liu, Hidehiko Masuhara, "Stochastic Energy Optimization for Mobile GPS Applications", FSE, 2018 (To Appear)
+- Anthony Canino, Yu David Liu, Hidehiko Masuhara, "Stochastic Energy Optimization for Mobile GPS Applications", FSE, 2018

 - Gustavo Pinto, Anthony Canino, Fernando Castor, Guoqing Xu, Yu David Liu, "Understanding and Overcoming Parallelism Bottlenecks in ForkJoin Applications," ASE, 2017